eryjus/century/README.md

 ***Century OS***

 Century is a Hobby Operating System.
+Its objective is to run a *relatively* "common" kernel across multiple architectures.
+Currently, I am targeting i686, x86_64, and rpi2b.
+I am developing for these architectures these in parallel.

         Copyright (c)  2017 -- Adam Clark (see LICENSE for the specifics)